What: the southern portion of the GR-7 trail.

 Notes for Potential Hikers

 The GR-7 (Gran Recorrido) is a Spanish National Trail extending about 1900 kilometers from Tarifa at the Straits of Gibraltar, the southernmost point in continental Spain, northeast to the border with Andorra in the Pyrenees.
-The southern part of the GR-7 is congruent with the trans-European E-4, which also starts in Tarifa.
+The southern part of the GR-7 is congruent with the trans-European E-4, that also starts in Tarifa.
 The 8000 km E-4 is completed as far as Budapest, Hungary and when finished will terminate in Greece.

 We started our walk at the Tarifa ferry terminal and continued through the Andalucía and Murcia Autonomous Communities and a piece of the València Autonomous Community, finishing at the train station in the town of Elda.
 We walked about 1060 kilometers including various off-route diversions.
 Our total gain was about 23,610 meters (77,460 feet).
 This modest gain of 118 feet per mile is just one-third of Italy’s strenuous GTA.